C4Q/AC-iOS-TextFields/README.md

         // 6. return a Bool to indicate that the fields are not valid

         // 7. hide the error label if all gets validated

-        // 8. indicate that the fields are valid return true
+        // 8. indicate that the fields are invalid return true
     }
 ```